SAP-samples/cloud-cf-feature-flags-sample/README.md

     $ cf restage feature-flags-demo

-### 8. Ensure that feature-flags-instance is Bound to feature-flags-demo
+### 8. Ensure that feature-flags-instance is bound to feature-flags-demo

 > **Note**: Expect to receive the injected environment variables by the Feature Flags service.